SAP-samples/hana-shine-xsa/SHINE-XSA.md

    Please Note, In HANAExpress VM install has default instance as 90, Binary install is a user-defined number.
    This will install SHINE without FLP.
 Please follow the steps in the below section to deploy SHINE with FLP.

-Please note, the audit log service needs to be bound manually to the shine-core-js application.
-This can be done by doing a dummy run of the core-js module and after it fails execute following command in the CLI of the XSA system:
+Please note, the audit log service needs to be bound manually to the shine-core-node application.
+This can be done by doing a dummy run of the core-node module and after it fails execute following command in the CLI of the XSA system:

-`xs bs <WEBIDE_USERNAME>…<PROJECTNAME>-core-js shine-auditlog`
+`xs bs <WEBIDE_USERNAME>…<PROJECTNAME>-core-node shine-auditlog`

-The core-js application deployed via SAP WebIDE for SAP HANA will be of the format
+The core-node application deployed via SAP WebIDE for SAP HANA will be of the format

-`<WEBIDE_USERNAME>…. <PROJECTNAME>-core-js`
+`<WEBIDE_USERNAME>…. <PROJECTNAME>-core-node`

-Rerun the core-js after executing the above command.
+Rerun the core-node after executing the above command.

 ## Deploy SHINE for XSA application with FLP  ##